 Explanation: The process is restricted to joining round bars of same diameter (or bar tubes to flat surfaces), i.e., capable of being rotated about the axis.
 Furthermore, capital equipment and tooling costs are high and free-machining alloys are difficult to weld.

 2. Which of the following materials cannot be welded by friction welding?

 d) Non-forgeable materials

-Explanation: Dry bearing and non-forgeable materials cannot be welded by friction welding process, i.e., one of the component must be ductile when hot, to permit deformations.
+Explanation: Dry bearing and non-forgeable materials cannot be welded by a friction welding process, i.e., one of the components must be ductile when hot, to permit deformations.
 Preparation and alignment of the workpieces of the workpieces may be critical for developing for developing uniform rubbing and heating, particularly for pieces having diameters larger than 50mm.